cambiotraining/bacterial-genomics/materials/28-recombination.md

 ::: {.callout-tip}
 ## Learning Objectives

-- Understand what recombination is.
+- Describe what recombination in bacteria is.
+- Apply the _Gubbins_ software to generate recombination-free alignments.
+- Build a phylogeny from a recombination-free alignment.

 :::